-Self-sabotage seems to be the #1 obstacle that most people struggle with when it comes to weight loss, consistent healthy eating and exercise.
+Self-sabotage seems to be the #1 obstacle that most people struggle with when it comes to weight loss, consistent healthy eating, positive lifestyle choices and exercise.

-I was recently working with a client in my Balanced Eating Breakthrough Program who expressed that no matter how many times she would go on a diet, she would end up sabotaging herself.
-She would start off strong, and do great for a couple of days, but then something would snap and she would go off the rails.
+I was recently working with one of my private clients who expressed that no matter how many times she went on a diet, she would ultimately end up sabotaging herself.
+She would start off strong and all gung-ho, do great for a couple of days, but then something would snap, and she would go off the rails.

-She always pretended that she was good, and that she had it all together, no matter what was happening in her life.
-She didn’t want anyone to know if she was struggling or having a hard day.
-She felt like that would make her look weak or incompetent.
-So she hid behind a fake smile.
-And that led her to sabotage every time.
+She pretended that she was good, and that she had it all together, no matter what was happening in her life.
+She didn't want anyone to know if she was struggling, or having a hard day because she had a limiting belief that would make her look weak or incompetent.

-When we hide, we are being untrue to ourselves and others.
+When we hide, like my client does, we are being untrue to ourselves and others.
 We are being in-authentic and fake.
 No one can know the real us if we are hiding behind what I call, safety masks.

-I use to be a master at hiding….
+I used to be a master at hiding....

-When we hide who we are for fear of being judged, looking stupid, being seen as a weak or whatever other god-awful judgement we have, we are disconnected from ourselves.
+When we hide who we are for fear of being judged, looking stupid, being seen as a weak or whatever other god-awful judgement we have, we are disconnected from ourselves and our truth.
+And, being disconnected from from ourselves, is the fastest track to self-sabotage because we are walking around always feeling like something is not-quite-right in our lives.

 When I asked my client what would happen if people really knew the truth about her, she burst into tears.
 She couldn't even fathom that anyone would like her if they saw her "not-so-nice" side, or if she really spoke her mind, or asked for what she wanted.

-She thought she would be perceived as a brat, or a bit$h (you know what I mean.)
+She thought she would be perceived as a brat, or a bit$h, especially as a woman working in a high-powered job.

 We all come into the world the same way; as a little bundle of pure, unconditional love and joy.
 We have no language, no belief systems, no ideas and no awareness of our ego.
 We are happy and present.